omarkohl/rationality-freiburg.de/website/content/posts/statistics-feedback-2024/index.md

 > The presentation could have been a bit longer

 > Den Text hätte ich gerne vor der Veranstaltung gelesen und die Zeit für weitere Diskussionen genutzt

+> The discussions were sometimes a little bit shallow and I would have liked to dive deeper into some details of the readings.

+> Surprising antipathy against trying something new

+> Dass wir uns auf kein Ritual einigen konnten

+> The thought of the risks to make something up, that does not feels suiteable to the group.